Introduction

 - This is temporary and you appreciate their understanding

 People who understand your situation in advance tend to be more supportive than those who feel blindsided by your sudden unavailability.
+Frame this as a temporary commitment to building your career, not a permanent lifestyle change.

 Take Time for Yourself